 6. Overseas Procurement and Business

 The Benesse Group oversees manufacturing of and procures educational tools and toys mainly in China.
-Elsewhere, subsidiary Berlitz Corporation operates over 500 schools in more than 70 countries and regions worldwide.
+Elsewhere, subsidiary Berlitz Corporation operates over 480 schools in more than 70 countries and regions worldwide.
 The Benesse Group also operates a business primarily providing preschool education services in China and other East Asian countries.
-As of April 2017, the business in China had 1,080 thousand members, the business in Taiwan had 150 thousand members, and the business in South Korea had 130 thousand members (licensing contract).
+As of April 2018, the business in China had 1,150 thousand members, the business in Taiwan had 120 thousand members.
 In an attempt to mitigate risk, the Benesse Group actively collects data concerning legal and regulatory revisions and policy trends, particularly in East Asian countries, and ascertains the status of civil conflicts in which it could inadvertently become involved.
 Similarly, the Group hedges against volatility in foreign currency exchange rates, and seeks to identify new procurement sources.
-Nevertheless, natural disasters, cultural and religious tension, political or economic instability, or the new establishment or amendment of laws or regulations in any of these countries and regions could have an adverse impact on the Benesse Group’s results and financial position.
+Nevertheless, natural disasters, cultural and religious tension, political or economic instability, or the new establishment or amendment of laws or regulations in any of these countries and regions could have an adverse impact on the Benesse Group's results and financial position.